wbrowar/workbench/README.md

 | `gitPrivate` | Set this to `true` to create private GitHub repos. |

 Remove any options you don’t want to create a preset for.
 You will still be able to overwrite any of these presets when setting up a new project.
 If you delete this file from your home directory you can re-create it during your next installation.

+*NOTE: Passwords are not saved for security reasons.*

 ---
 ## When to Use What